makoto/blockparty/README.md

 Options:

-  --admins <n>             Number of additional party admins to have -c, --cancelled          Whether to mark the party as cancelled -t, --coolingPeriod [n]  How long the cooling period is in seconds (default: 604800)
+  --ropsten                Use Ropsten instead of local development network --admins <n>             Number of additional party admins to have -c, --cancelled          Whether to mark the party as cancelled -t, --coolingPeriod [n]  How long the cooling period is in seconds (default: 604800)